pelithne/AKS_secure_baseline_the_hard_way/README.md

     --sku Standard \
     --allocation-method Static
 ````

 2) Create JumpBox Virtual Machine.

 > [!Note]
 > Ensure you specify a **password** for the admin user called **azureuser**.
 > The password length must be between 12 and 72.
-Password must have the 3 of the following: 1 lower case character, 1 upper case character, 1 number and 1 special character.
+Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number and 1 special character.

 ````bash